adidas/lakehouse-engine/lakehouse_engine_usage/data_quality/data_quality.md

 - 3 - [Validations Failing](validations_failing/validations_failing.md)
 - 4 - [Row Tagging](row_tagging/row_tagging.md)

+**Disclaimer:** even though the `"dq_type": "validator"` is still supported (as presented on this template), our recommendation is to use `"dq_type": "prisma"`, which offers many more features end to end (from DQ Rules creation, execution until results analysis) and a configurable central observability with standard offering of Dashboarding on top.
+The DQ Type validator and the result_sink is still supported for very specific use cases that might still exist and for which it might make sense to keep using this approach.
+In case of doubt between the offerings, please feel free to reach us.

 ### Data Quality Validator

 The DQValidator algorithm focuses on validating data (e.g., spark DataFrames, Files or Tables).